adamjbrowner/CV/README.md

 **University of Exeter** (2011 - 2014)
 + BA (Hons) Film Studies
 + 2:1
++ Outside of work I was a keen performer, both on the stage and as part of numerous musical ventures.
+I was Band Leader for the univerity Jazz Orchestra and played some very pretentious roles in some very studenty plays.
+I also wrote a number of articles for the local student newspaper.

 **Tavistock College**
 + A-Levels: Maths A, Music A, Film Studies B
++ Look, Maths!

 # Experience
 **NHS** (Jan 2016 - June 2016)